njgeorge000158/Aviation-Accidents-Visualization-Project/README.md

 <img width="1679" alt="Screenshot 2023-11-05 at 12 33 55 PM" src="https://github.com/njgeorge000158/Aviation-Accidents-Visualization-Project/assets/137228821/e2d62e39-c49e-4403-a3b1-b50512384ae4">

-On a positive note, our analysis demonstarted reduced mortality from aviation accidents over the last fifty years.
-We summarized our findings in a series of visual aids.
+To best convey our findings, we summarized our them in a series of visual aids.
+First, our analysis demonstarted reduced mortality from aviation accidents over the last fifty years.

 ![download](https://github.com/njgeorge000158/Aviation-Accidents-Visualization-Project/assets/137228821/96cc92b2-8200-4ea6-a651-58167b787678)